CIA activities in the Philippines

-Hukbalahap (Huk) Rebellion
+Hukbalahap (Huk) rebellion

-In 1898, the Philippines became a colony of the U.S. after the territory was relinquished by Spain following the American victory of the Spanish–American War lasting from April–August 1898.
+In 1898, the Philippines became a colony of the US after the territory was relinquished by Spain following the American victory of the Spanish–American War lasting from April–August 1898.
 During World War II, the Imperial Japanese Army occupied the islands from 1942 to 1945 and where General MacArthur vowed to return to the island.
 The Hukbalahap (Huk) was formed in order to fend off the Japanese during their occupation.
 The Huk resistance created strongholds throughout Philippine villages using guerrilla warfare tactics.
 During this time, the movement was widespread and largely successful.
-After the Philippines were liberated by the Americans and Filipino Troops, the United States of America began to influence and control the Philippine government once again.
-The U.S. ordered the Philippine government to disarm and arrest the Huks, These activities were overseen by the Counter-Intelligence Corps, a predecessor to the CIA.
+After the Philippines were liberated by the Americans and Filipino troops, the US began to influence and control the Philippine government once again.
+The US ordered the Philippine government to disarm and arrest the Huks, These activities were overseen by the Counterintelligence Corps, a predecessor to the CIA.
 The Huks advocated a communist ideology which would make them a threat in post-World War II.
-With aid from the U.S., the Philippine military began to hunt down the Huks.
+With aid from the US, the Philippine military began to hunt down the Huks.
 The guerillas took refuge in the mountains and soon began to counter-attack the Philippine government.
 The Huk Rebellion not only had local implications but also drew attention on the international stage, with allegations of Soviet support for the Hukbalahap.
 This external support added a layer of complexity to the conflict, linking it to the broader Cold War dynamics and the ideological struggle between the superpowers.

-As the amount of free trade between the U.S. and the Philippines increased, landowners began to favor the cultivation and exportation of cash crops to the USA such as tobacco and sugar cane over rice and cereals, which resulted in a reduced food supply for the peasants which would lead to other issues much later on relating to starvation.
+As the amount of free trade between the US and the Philippines increased, landowners began to favor the cultivation and exportation of cash crops to the US such as tobacco and sugarcane over rice and cereals, which resulted in a reduced food supply for the peasants which would lead to other issues much later on relating to starvation.

 During this period, the agricultural sector in the Philippines experienced significant transformation.
 Farmers increasingly prioritized trade with the United States over local markets.
 Traditional landowners began employing tenants under legal contracts, establishing a rentier relationship aimed at maximizing profits.
 These tenants were responsible for the arduous labor on the farms as stipulated by their contracts.
 This new landlord-tenant dynamic imposed severe hardships on the peasants, making survival challenging.